Every year, hundreds of Californians resort to euthanasia: what caused the adoption of the law

 In 2012, Maynard married and soon began to suffer from severe headaches.
 On January 1, 2014, she was diagnosed with brain cancer.
 Maynard had surgery, but the cancer returned in April of that year.
 She was told that only six months remained to live.

-“After several months of research, my family and I came to the heartbreaking conclusion: there is no treatment that would save my life, and the recommended treatment methods will simply destroy the remaining time,” Maynard added.
+“After months of research, my family and I have come to a heartbreaking conclusion: there is no treatment that will save my life, and the recommended treatments will simply destroy the remaining time,” added Maynard.

 Maynard rejected the idea of dying in a hospice because she was afraid of pain, personality changes, "verbal, cognitive and motor loss."

-Instead, Maynard began to look for death options with dignity - euthanasia.
+Instead, Maynard began looking for dignified deaths - euthanasia.

-“This is an end-of-life option for mentally healthy, but terminally ill patients with a life expectancy of no more than six months.
-I can get a prescription from a doctor for medicines that I will take on my own to end my life if it becomes unbearable.
+“This is an end of life option for mentally healthy but terminally ill patients with a life prognosis of no more than six months.
+I can get a prescription from a doctor for medications that I will take on my own to end my life if it becomes unbearable.
 I quickly decided that dying with dignity was the best option for me and my family, ”Maynard wrote.

 On the subject: What laws will take effect in California in 2020 year